 Imagine if all you had was snail mail

 Not so many years ago, when I was an apprentice, a friend of mine had a word processor.
 I thought this was totally amazing.
 It could figure out how to space sentences on the page, save things, erase and add features to the text.
 At the time I was a contributing author to a publication called “Hidden Treasures” and I just loved submitting articles to my friend for typing on her word processor.

 Our first CNC milling machine

-One day, also when I was a newly graduated apprentice, aka “journeyman”, I was given my first injection mold to build from start to finish.
+One day, also when I was a newly graduated apprentice, aka “journeyman”, I was given my first injection mold design and I was to build it from start to finish.
 I got all my cavity blocks milled and ready for heat treat.
 Just as I was setting out to start drilling and tapping the mounting holes the owner came by with a little shop cart and told me: “I’ll be taking these to the CNC”.

 My maternal grandfather was an interesting man.
 He grew up in Missouri, poor and from a large farm family.
 Somehow he managed to make it to Colorado where he eventually became a machinist for the railroad.
 This was huge because soon after he started working there the depression struck like a drought.